 During and at the end of the workshop we will create physical sketches.
-Participants will have the option to perform these movements as part of David's performance of Fre!heit the following week at Counterpulse on the afternoon of Sunday October 9.
+Participants will have the option to perform these movements as part of David's performance of Fre!heit at Counterpulse on the afternoon of Sunday June 19.

 David Brandstätter is a choreographer, co-founder of the artistic organization shifts-art in movement.
 David’s choreographic practice is informed by his studies in Release Dance and Contact Improvisation.
 Inspired by chaos theory and Eastern martial arts, Contact Improvisation is a way of moving together, exchanging weight, and redirecting each other’s movement directions.
 It was developed in New York in the seventies and has greatly influenced the way contemporary dancers around the world work today.
 CI rejects gender roles and traditional ways of storytelling in movement, and instead emphasizes on states of listening with the body, risk -taking and -management, as well as surprise.
 David’s past as a juggler and unicyclist, his passion for martial arts and various somatic practices, as well as the numerous encounters during his projects around the globe with various dance styles from Krump to traditional Korean folk dance are other important influences for his work.